cse-sim/cse/doc/src/records/foundation.md

 <!-- TODO: Mention all other relevant inputs in SURFACE and TOP -->

-Most of the relevant dimensions in the two-dimensional context are defined in the FOUNDATION object with a few exceptions specified by specific SURFACEs:
+Most of the relevant dimensions and properties in the two-dimensional context are defined in the FOUNDATION object (and FNDBLOCK subobjects) with a few exceptions specified by specific SURFACEs:

+- sfFnd
+- sfFndFloor
 - sfHeight
 - sfExpPerim
 - sfCon